If you are, or someone you know is, in crisis please phone one of the helplines below

 Self-directed support will provide you with a range of options, including receiving a direct payment to enable you to buy support services of your choice.

 There may be a charge for support services.
 Your care manager will discuss this with you.
 We will always take your ability to pay into account.

 If you care for someone with mental health problems a carer's assessment will look at your needs, and support you may require, to continue providing care.

 The support of an independent advocate can help you to express your opinions or wishes.
-We can provide information about advocacy services.

-Our choose life co-ordinator works with individuals, communities and organisations to raise awareness of suicide.
+Our Choose Life co-ordinator works with individuals, communities and organisations to raise awareness of suicide.
 Through the provision of 'Safe Talk' and 'ASIST' (Applied Suicide Intervention Skills) training we help people to recognise the signs of someone in distress and give them the confidence to intervene.